aridjayarecipes/cutesrecipes.web.app/content/post/1795-steps-to-prepare-homemade-blueberry-surprise-muffins.md

 - "1 package Jiffy Corn Muffin mix"
 recipeinstructions:
 - "Mix all ingredients (except the blueberries) in a bowl until slightly lumpy"
-- "Cover the bottom of the Muffin pan with a little bit of the corn muffin mixture(if you&#39;re using baking cups, use 2)"
+- "Cover the bottom of the Muffin pan with a little bit of the corn muffin mixture(if you're using baking cups, use 2)"
 - "Put 3 blueberries on the mixture, then cover them with more corn muffin mixture."
 - "Cook the muffins for 15-20 minutes, then take them out"
 - "Clean the muffin pan.
 Repeat steps 1-5 until you made 10 muffins"